Linda-Clark/github-activity-spring2022/guides/homework-activity.md

 Now that you have made changes to the repository, it is time to commit those changes!
 You can conveniently do this from GitHub Desktop.

 - [ ] Navigate back to GitHub Desktop.
 - [ ] Click the blue "commit to main" button in the bottom left corner of the application.
+You need to include a brief summary of your changes in order to commit (i.e. "favorite animal image added").
 ![finder](images/commit.png)

 Your changes should now be committed locally!
 In order to make these changes remotely (on GitHub), you must "push" them to to your remote repository.

 ![push](images/push.png)

-- [ ] Share a copy of your GitHub repository address as your “submission” to the activity for unit 11.
+- [ ] Share a link to your GitHub repository as your “submission” for the unit 11 activity.